4.7 out of 12k+ reviews

 The medical cannabis program is not yet active in Alabama.

-With NuggMD, you are ONLY charged for your evaluation if you are approved.
+With NuggMD, if you’re not approved get your money back, automatically.
 We believe everyone deserves access to a qualified medical cannabis doctor, and the cost of an evaluation shouldn’t be a barrier.

 The medical cannabis program is not yet active in Alabama.